 Use Google Maps

 One of the first things I do when planning a multi-destination trip, is to look on Google Maps to get a clear picture of where places are in relation to each other.
 This ensures I can book transportation in the most efficient way.
 Ie if you are visiting Europe and want to see France, Germany and Austria, then it probably wouldn’t make sense to visit France followed by Austria, then Germany, as Germany is in the middle.

-Google Flights – If I am travelling quite far and need to fly I will next look on Google Flights and see what the connections are like and whether the flights are affordable and not too long.
-Using Google Flights you can search using the Map view or just the Flights View.
+Flights Comparison Websites – If I am travelling quite far and need to fly I will next look on flight comparison sites such as Google Flights, KAYAK, or Skyscanner and see what the connections are like and whether the flights are affordable and not too long.
+Using a service such as Google Flights you can search using the Map view or just the Flights View.
 There are even options to filter on the number of stops, airline, price, flight times and various other options.

 Now for the planning.
 Things may and do often change when planning, but you will probably have a good idea on the destinations you want to visit.

 Once I’ve established the route I want, I will then create a spreadsheet using Google Docs, such as below.
 This spreadsheet will include as many details as possible about the trip, such as:

 - Dates – Including the day of the week and the actual calendar date.

 - Location – The country and city, or place, that I am visiting.
 I also track how many days I will be in each place.